-Thanks to the generosity of several private donors, the Bennett Department of Chemistry is able to offer several chemistry scholarships, which are described below:
+Thanks to the generosity of several private donors, the Bennett Department of Chemistry is able to offer several chemistry scholarships:

 John A. Moore Trust Scholarships: A recipient of this scholarship must be a West Virginia resident.
 This scholarship is awarded to deserving students on the basis of their financial need and their academic potential.
 This scholarship may be held for a maximum of four years and requires that the recipient maintain at least a 3.0 overall GPA and a 3.0 GPA in all chemistry courses and be making satisfactory progress toward completion of the chemistry degree.